Nymohhh77/BrainGamma40Hz_public/README.md

 ## Support

-For issues, questions please contact braingamma40haz(at)libero.it
+For issues, questions, or contributions:
+- Visit the GitHub repository: [github.com/Nymohhh77/BrainGamma40Hz_public](https://github.com/Nymohhh77/BrainGamma40Hz_public)
+- Open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

 **Disclaimer**: BrainGamma40Hz is an experimental app for personal use.
 It is not a medical device.
 Always prioritize safety and consult a healthcare professional before use.

 © 2025 Nymohhh77

+For issues, questions please contact braingamma40haz(at)libero.it